diefenbach/django-lfs/docs/glossary.rst

         see :term:`Slot`

     Static Block
-        A static block is a piece of HTML which can be reused by several content objects like the shop, a category or a product.
+        A static block is a piece of HTML which can be reused from several content objects like the shop, a category or a product.

     Templates
         Templates are used to structure the content (text, image, files, sub pages)